selfsigned/HackThePlanet/Rainfall/level6/walkthrough.md

 As we can see, the strcpy copies over the entire argv[1] without checking the size.

-We can get the addresses from malloc by running `ltrace`.
+We can get the return addresses from malloc by running `ltrace`.
 ```shell
 level6@RainFall:~$ ltrace ./level6
 __libc_start_main(0x804847c, 1, 0xbffff7f4, 0x80484e0, 0x8048550 <unfinished ...>